 Other projects in India:

-In other corridors the project also provides the financial capability and expertise to create alternative livelihoods to the ‘slash-and burn’ agriculture, which has led to the rapid depletion of natural forests.
+In other corridors the project also provides finance and expertise to create alternative livelihoods to ‘slash-and burn’ agriculture, which has led to the rapid depletion of natural forests.

 - Specify "Indian Elephant Corridors Appeal" in the comments box to earmark your donation for India.

-- India is home to 60% of the remaining Asian Elephant (Elephas maximus) population making their survival in India critical to the survival of the species as a whole.
+India is home to 60% of the remaining Asian Elephant (Elephas maximus) population making their survival in India critical to the survival of the species as a whole.

-- Other species protected by these corridors include: Tiger (Panthera tigris), Gaur (Bos gaurus) (Indian Bison), Clouded leopard (Neofelis nebulosa) and Himalayan Black Bear (Ursus thibetanus).
+Other species protected by these corridors include: Tiger (Panthera tigris), Gaur (Bos gaurus) (Indian Bison), Clouded leopard (Neofelis nebulosa) and Himalayan Black Bear (Ursus thibetanus).

-- Large animals like elephants, require substantial areas to support them.
-If protected areas are not large enough, elephants may search for food elsewhere.
-This often results in conflicts with humans, due to elephants raiding or destroying crops.
+Large animals like elephants, need huge areas in which to roam and feed.
+If protected areas are not large enough, elephants may go outside the area in search of food elsewhere.